 Let’s take a deeper look at this issue and analyze it without prejudice.

-Why this topic can be aggravating for professional massage therapists
+Why this topic can be aggravating for professional Thai Massage therapists

 And sometimes female therapists had to fend off callers who were clearly looking for non-professional services.
 Some of them might even have had inappropriate requests from men during their sessions.

-And then…there are those sessions which make you feel like you are walking on clouds, like you entered massage heaven.
+And then…there are those sessions that make you feel like you are walking on clouds – like you entered massage heaven.
 What’s the secret here?
 What accounts for the difference in those sessions?